story-ai/story-ai.github.io/biology.md

           each other, with the environment and with humans in many different ways.
         - >-
-          4. Comprehend, interpret and communicate mathematical information in a variety of forms appropriate to the information and context.Understand how living organisms are interdependent and show adaptations to their environment.
+          4. Understand how living organisms are interdependent and show adaptations to their environment.
         - >-
           5. Understand how life on Earth is dependent on photosynthesis in which green plants and algae trap light from the Sun to fix carbon